 Security

-Both PBKDF2 with SHA-256 and Argon2id are widely used and considered secure key derivation functions (KDFs), but Argon2id is generally considered to be more secure.
+Both PBKDF2 SHA-256 and Argon2id are widely used and considered secure key derivation functions (KDFs), but Argon2id is generally considered to be more secure due to its resistance to GPU-based attacks and other sophisticated threats.

 Performance